Warning: Excessive Schmoopiness

 "Mmm-hmm."
 Shirley nods, her mouth curled unpleasantly.
 "Trust us."

-"Anyway…" Annie's voice is a little shrill.
-"That was the night of Jeff's work party."
+"Anyway…" Annie's voice is a little shrill, and Jeff notes that she really needs to get better at playing it cool.
+"That was the night of Jeff's work party," she adds with a smile.

 "Ooooh how'd that go, Jeffrey?"
 Shirley asks, genuine interest sparkling in her eyes and perhaps a little eagerness to change the subject.